 Of course, the other part of communication is listening.

 If your team can voice their opinions, expressions, or concerns then the result will be a more engaged and motivated group.
 This will likely lead to an increase in productivity.

 On the other hand, if you don’t actively take an interest in your team then they will very quickly close up and will be there to protect themselves.
 And then good luck trying to get any kind of favors out of them!

-Those who can take the time to become better communicators will most likely see an increase in leadership quality almost immediately.
+Those who can take the time to become better communicators will most likely see an increase in their leadership qualities almost immediately.
 Everyone will then be working on the same page and the operation transforms into a well-oiled machine.

 Otherwise known as the emotional quotient (EQ), it is similar to the intelligence quotient (IQ) test that everyone knows about.
 But instead of how smart you are, it’s how well you can react towards your team under different situations.

 For example, a bad leader is more likely to start yelling at their workers when they are under a lot of stress.
 Whereas a good leader will be able to recognize the situation, stay calm, and be in control.
 They will then work with their team to help manage the stress.

-According to Daniel Goleman, there are five components that make up emotional intelligence.
+According to Kendra Cherry, there are five components that make up emotional intelligence.
 They are: